 The lenses of objectives and eyepieces can also be unscrewed.
 To clean them, use a special optic cleaning cloth.

 As you can see, there is no difficulty in using opera glasses.
 It’s so because of using the easiest and oldest optic scheme in the construction – Galilean.
-We can say, that opera glasses are the ancestry of all modern binoculars, but this is a theme for the other article.
+We can say, that opera glasses are the ancestry of all modern binoculars, such as binoculars for birdwatching, hunting binoculars or astronomical.

 You can see our video review of an opera glasses with a chain and light.
 Have a good time and good luck!